FREQUENTLY ASKED QUESTIONS

 What is the IoR about – what are its objectives?

 The IoR promotes the improvement of individual’s skill and knowledge and gives those individuals a recognized qualification and status within the roofing industry and beyond.
-Having achieved a qualification, members can gain their CSCS Management Card through the Professional Membership Route.
+Having achieved a qualification, members can gain their Professionally Qualified Person's card through the Professional Membership Route.